sbcgua/ajson/docsite/docs/50-writing.md

 ## Keep item order

-Sometimes you may want to keep order of json items in the same order as it was in abap structure (assuming you `set` structures or table of structures).
+Sometimes you may want to keep order of JSON items in the same order as it was in ABAP structure (assuming you `set` structures or table of structures).
 To do this: set `iv_keep_item_order` flag when creating an instance or call `keep_item_order` after creation of instance, before any `set`.

 ```abap
   data: